itodaro/weiphp_cve/README.md

 ![1.png](./img/1.png)

-Line 138 gets the time variable submitted by post
+Line 138 gets the time variable submitted by post.

-Line 144 splices the time variable into the SQL variable Line 152 passes SQL variables into where variables, and line 153 queries the database The injection is caused by the use of splicing, and line 154 displays the queried data.
+Line 144 splices the time variable into the SQL variable.

+Line 152 passes SQL variables into where variables, and line 153 queries the database.

+The injection is caused by the use of splicing, and line 154 displays the queried data.

 Post requests the following data: